 All Souls/All Saints – 2021

-Above is only a selection of pieces, if you would like to see more please check out the facebook page above or the Rector’s personal blog which also has items from before her appointment.
+Above is only a selection of older pieces, if you would like to see more recent work please check out the facebook page above.
+You can also see them on the Rector’s personal blog which also has items from before her appointment.
 Still Striving For that Elusive Halo – Words and images of a Scottish Episcopal priest. (wordpress.com)